luismaecker/LSTM-SIF/README.md

 The Grid search is done on a reduced Hyperparameter grid, based on the prelimnary analysis.

 ## License
-This project should be available to everyone free of charge.
+This project falls under an MIT License.
+More Information in the LICENSE file

 ## Contact
 You can reach the authors via Email: